Fear of Breast Cancer Recurrence

 - Not smoking

-Learn more about a healthy lifestyle for breast cancer survivors.
+Learn more about a healthy lifestyle for people who’ve had breast cancer.

 Taking hormone therapy as prescribed

 If you’re being treated with hormone therapy (tamoxifen or aromatase inhibitors), it’s important to take these drugs as prescribed.

 - The first breast cancer coming back